nicolasdao/userin/README.md

 		// openid mode
 		// ===================
-		// 		Add those eight methods to the following eight if you need to support all the OpenID Connect
+		// 		Add those thirteen methods to the following eight if you need to support all the OpenID Connect
-		// 		APIs which would allow third-parties to use your APIs:
+		// 		APIs which allow third-parties to use your APIs:
 		// 			1. 'generate_access_token',
 		// 			2. 'generate_authorization_code',
 		// 			3. 'generate_refresh_token',